capjamesg/microformats-to-mediawiki/README.md

 The endpoint looks for a payload from [webmention.io](https://webmention.io), which is being used to host the [Breakfast and Coffee](https://breakfastand.coffee) Webmention endpoint.

 You can change the "url_to_parse" variable to change the way in which the URL to parse is retrieved, depending on how you want your webhook to work.

+### Type checking and linting

+You can run a type check and lint on this codebase using the following command:

+    tox

 ## API Documentation